2010 Recopa Sudamericana

 The 2010 Recopa Sudamericana de Clubes was a two-legged tie that determined the winner of the Recopa Sudamericana, an annual football match between the winners of the previous season's Copa Libertadores and Copa Sudamericana competitions.
 It was contested between Argentine club Estudiantes de La Plata and LDU Quito from Ecuador.
 The first leg was played on August 25 in Quito, while the second leg was played in Quilmes due to Estadio Ciudad de La Plata was undergoing renovations.
-Estudiantes participated in t the Recopa for their first time ever, having qualified by winning the 2009 Copa Libertadores.
+Estudiantes participated in the Recopa for their first time ever, having qualified by winning the 2009 Copa Libertadores.

 On the other hand, LDU Quito was the defending champion and making their second consecutive appearance having won the 2009 Copa Sudamericana.
 LDU Quito successfully defended their title after winning the first leg 2–1 and drawing the second leg 0–0.
 They became the third team to win back-to-back Recopa Sudamericanas.

 As a curious fact, in June 2020 Estudiantes de La Plata filled a claim with Conmebol, requesting to be crowned champion of the 2010 edition.
 In the complaint, Estudiantes alleged that LDU player Gonzalo Chila should have not been registered to play the final, as he had falsified his identity document.
 Nevertheless, Conmebol did not take the claim into account and LDU was confirmed as champion.